 In March 2020, when the effects of the COVID-19 pandemic were starting to be realized, the University of Virginia (UVA) had just concluded planning and budgeting for the 2020-21 academic year.
-Suddenly, uncertainty about future enrollment and expenses had to be addressed, and budgets needed to be recast.
+Suddenly, uncertainty about future enrolment and expenses had to be addressed, and budgets needed to be recast.
 Time was a luxury the university couldn’t afford.
 The urgent need for a modern budget planning and analysis capability was set in sharp relief.
 UVAFinance quickly moved to prioritize the rollout of Workday Adaptive Planning with the help of Deloitte.

 UVA’s leadership is committed to driving initiatives that grow and strengthen the institution for the future.
 But achieving this important goal can be difficult when a critical business function like finance relies on outdated legacy systems.
 That’s why, in recent years, the university has embarked on a long-range mission to transform its finance capabilities in order to create a strong foundation of financial systems, processes and human expertise dedicated to advancing the university’s academic mission through its strategic plan.
 Having already implemented Workday Human Capital Management (HCM) to support human resources processes, UVA recognized the power of a fully integrated, cloud-based solution.
 That experience helped influence the selection of Workday Financials (WD FINS) as the technology platform that would propel the university’s finance strategic transformation journey.
 And UVA turned to Deloitte to help make its vision a reality.